centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 requesting the Kaspersky Security Center using the SNMP protocol at 10.0.0.1 (```--hostname='10.0.0.1'  --snmp-version='2c' --snmp-community='mysnmpcommunity'```).

-This command triggers a WARNING alarm in the following case:
+This command triggers a WARNING alarm in the following cases:

 * The number of successful remote installations is lower than 100 (```--warning-progress='100:'```)
 * The number of failed remote installations is greater than 0 (```--warning-failed='0'```)